dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 <span style="color:yellow;">▙▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▟</span>
 ```

-But I gotta say looking at the code it's hard to see where an ANSI escape sequence ends and our output starts.
+But I gotta say: looking at the code, it's hard to see where an ANSI escape sequence ends and our output starts.
 Let's clean this up by adding some consts for each of the colors:

 ```rust {data-file="main.rs", data-fold="['1-3', '10-35', '56-60']" hl_lines=["5-8", 37, 40, "44-46", 49, 51]}